Perseus1729/Red-Plag/README.md

  ## Backend
  Clone the github repository using git clone https://github.com/mohithpokala/Project.

- First Create a django-superuser.Run python manage.py createsuperuser by starting a terminal inside 'codefrisk' directory.
+ First Create a django-superuser.Go to the Directory containing manage.py("/Project/codefrisk/"), now Run the following command in terminal " python manage.py createsuperuser ".

  Follow the steps as prompted by the terminal.

- After this step run the following three commands in the same sequence 1)python manage.py makemigrations 2)python manage.py migrate 3) python manage.py runserver.
+ After this step run the following three commands in the same sequence 1)python manage.py makemigrations
+ 2)python manage.py migrate
+ 3)python manage.py runserver.

  Now You hosted the backend.